 Global companies have long being looking after their employees wellbeing in a number of innovative ways.
-Google has installed climbing walls, mini golf courses and even sleeping pods as well as on-site fitness centres, an array of healthy food options, financial planning advice, substantial parental leave entitlements, medical support and complementary therapies as well as personal development and learning opportunities tailored to individuals’ interests.
+Google has installed climbing walls, mini golf courses and even sleeping pods.
+There are on-site fitness centres, an array of healthy food options, financial planning advice, substantial parental leave entitlements, medical support and complementary therapies.
+Employees can also access personal development and learning opportunities tailored to individuals’ interests.
+Most businesses can’t afford such investment but there are some smaller changes that can make a huge amount of difference.

 Jo Allison, an analyst at behavioural insights company Canvas8 says “Employers are beginning to understand that a healthy body makes for a healthy mind, and creates a better community and improves output from their teams.
 If the boss cares, then others give themselves permission to care too.”